MENU

 What does it involve?

-Participants will be required to make a single visit to Cabrini Elsternwick for one hour, where their swallowing of saliva will be measured using a coin-sized microphone taped onto our neck.
-Researchers may also be able to visit you at home if you live in metropolitan Melbourne.
+Participants will be required to make a single visit to Cabrini Elsternwick for 45 minutes, where their swallowing of saliva will be measured using a coin-sized microphone taped onto our neck.

 Who is eligible?

-• people without Parkinson’s who do not experience drooling (age matched to those with Parkinson’s).
+• people without Parkinson’s who do not experience drooling (age matched to those with Parkinson’s) to provide comparison data

 This means participation may be suitable for both the person living with Parkinson’s and a family member caring for them.